Fayzan03/C1_Coursework/docs/index.rst

 ========
  - **Dual class:** Core attributes and methods.
 It is used to create dual numbers and implement arithmetic operations on them as well as some common mathematical functions.

+For an example of how to differentiate a function using the **dual_autodiff** package, see the tutorial notebook below.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: